 Deborah Eyre is an educational leader, academic researcher, writer and influencer in the fields of high performing students and high performing schools.
 She foundered High Performance Learning organisation to help schools move from good to great.
 Her career spans the state sector and private education and includes Director of National Academy for Gifted and Talented Youth (NAGTY) and Global Education Director for Nord Anglia Education.
 Deborah holds a professorship at Oxford Brookes University, an Honorary Professorship at the University of Warwick, and is a Freeman of the City of London and a Fellow of the Royal Society of Arts.
 Deborah has been an adviser to governments and educational foundations in UK, Hong Kong, South Africa, Kingdom of Saudi Arabia, USA and Singapore.

-Gloria Lowe has worked in the educational sector for over 30 years, including as a Local Authority School Advisor, QCA Consultant and in a number of Senior Leadership roles in schools.
-Gloria has also run a successful freelance educational consultancy and was a Headteacher for 5 years in a secondary school in West London.
-Gloria is currently Headteacher of a large secondary school in South London and a trained OFSTED Inspector.
+Gloria Lowe is the Headteacher of an HPL World Class School.
+Her secondary school in London was one of the HPL Pioneer Schools and she believes both staff and students have benefitted substantially from implementing the HPL approach.
+Gloria has worked in the educational sector for over 30 years, including as a Local Authority School Advisor, QCA Consultant and in a number of Senior Leadership roles in schools.
+Gloria has also run a successful freelance educational consultancy, has been a Headteacher since 2009 and is a trained OFSTED Inspector.
 She carries out her inspection duties alongside her Headship.

 John Leighfield CBE has worked in support of the education sector for over 20 years.
 From November 1993 until 2006 he was Chairman of Research Machines (an Oxford educational computing company).
 For 10 years he was Chairman of the Council of University of Warwick.
 He was formerly Chairman of the Governors of Magdalen College School, Oxford and of the WMG Academies for Engineering Trust (UTCs).
 John pursued a career in IT with the Ford Motor Company, Plessey and British Leyland.
 He was President of the British Computer Society, of the IT Services Trade Association and Master of the City Livery Companies for IT and for Educators.